EricGebhart/EricGebhart.github.io/_posts/2019-07-30-Converting-from-wordpress-to-markdown.md

 `gen-posts -n`

-or if they are somewhere else,
+If they are somewhere else.

 `gen-posts -n -w somewhere-else`

-and you want to put them in another place..
+If you want to put them in another place other than md_posts.

 `gen-posts -n -w somewhere-else -m another-place`